 When we first decided to visit India one of the key things on my to-do list was a houseboat stay on the Kerala backwaters in Alleppey, South India.
-This is a great stop on the way up to the beautiful hill station of Munnar, also in Kerala state or as part of an itinerary to explore the other states in South and Central India.
+This is a great stop on the way up to the beautiful hill station of Munnar, also in Kerala, God’s Own Country, or as part of an itinerary to explore the other states in South and Central India.
 The backwaters are a network of interconnected lagoons, lakes, and canals, both natural and manmade.
 They are renowned for the houseboats you can charter there as a group or couple – supposedly the best way to experience the backwaters.
 The Kerala Tourist Authority especially promotes this, unsurprising really given it’s also the most expensive option, starting at about 16,000 Rupees (£160 GBP) a night.

 The Houseboat Dilemma

 As the time for our Kerala visit neared I read mixed reviews about houseboat stays and we began to doubt the idea.
 Some people raved about it and said it was their best experience in India, a bit of idealistic, romantic luxury.
 Others weren’t so keen saying that although they enjoyed it, it was expensive for what it was and you didn’t really get to see much of the backwaters.
 There was also the environmental impact to consider – the houseboats are massive diesel guzzling vessels, producing bank eroding bow waves (wake).

-In the end, we decided against it; we wanted to see the ‘real’ backwaters which just isn’t possible from a houseboat as they can only navigate the larger canals due to their size.
+In the end, we decided against it; we wanted to see the ‘real’ backwaters as part of our Kerala itinerary which just isn’t possible from a houseboat as they can only navigate the larger canals due to their size.

 Transport Options for the Backwaters